How Do You Change Your Major?

 While not an exhaustive list, here are a few reasons a student might feel it’s a good idea to change majors:

-• More excitement about a different area of study.
-Maybe a computer science student is more excited by a single art history elective than anything else on their schedule.
-If they dread every class, but the elective, it might be time to change majors.
+• More excitement about a different area of study: Maybe a computer science student is more excited by a single art history elective than anything else on their schedule.
+If they dread every class but the elective, it might be time to change majors.
 Of course, a major isn’t only about passion for the subject, but that does come into play.
 When nearly every class is boring, it might be time for a change.

-• Bad grades.
-College courses should be challenging, but if a student is regularly failing, or just barely passing required courses, it might be time to consider a different major.
+• Poor grades: College courses should be challenging, but if a student is regularly failing, or just barely passing required courses, it might be time to consider a different major.
 Not only does it indicate that the area of study might be outside someone’s talents, but bad grades can also jeopardize graduation and completing the degree on time.
 If a student is giving a course her all and still coming up short, it might be time to consider alternatives.

-• Really, really good grades.
-This might sound counterintuitive, but if courses aren’t challenging, then the major might not be the best fit.
+• Really, really good grades: This might sound counterintuitive, but if courses aren’t challenging, then the major might not be the best fit.
 If a student feels bored in class but continues to ace the coursework, it might be a good idea to look at other majors or consider a double major or minor.

-• Money.
-Selecting a major is often the delicate balance between something loved and something that leads to a career post-graduation.
+• Money: Selecting a major is often the delicate balance between something loved and something that leads to a career post-graduation.
 Picking a major solely because it could mean big bucks after college could lead to regrets down the line.
 Remember that post-grad life should feel fulfilling, too.

 If any or all of the above sound familiar, it might be time to think about changing majors.
 Additionally, it might just be helpful along the way to evaluate satisfaction with a major, even if you decide to continue in that area of study.